Goodbye 2010s – A Travel Retrospective

 I hope you’ll join me in my look back through a specific trip each year in the 2010s.
 I hope this series might inspire you to look back on the places you’ve visited in the last ten years, whether they were near or far.
 And maybe this will inspire you to visit some of these places for yourself in the next decade.

-- My 2018 Trip to Belfast, and Why I Love Day Trips
+My 2018 Belfast Trip and My Love of Day Trips

-- My 2019 Trip to San Francisco, and Why It’s Okay to Be a Tourist
+My 2019 San Francisco Trip, and Why It’s Okay to be a Tourist

 What trips did you take this past decade?